tbensky/Prolog-CLP/README.md

 # Learning Constraint Logic Programming with Prolog

-This page is a research record of my attempt to learn Prolog programming using Constraint Logic Programming (CLP).
+This repo is a record of my attempt to research and learn Prolog programming using Constraint Logic Programming (CLP).
 The work here was greatly helped along by the [Power of Prolog](https://www.metalevel.at/prolog/optimization) series.

+CLP is a "new" addition to Prolog that didn't exist in Prolog as it existed in the late 1980s.

 ## Project: Basic ideas